-Response to LinkedIn question: “Whether Six Sigma as a quality tool really delivers the benefits ?
+Response to LinkedIn question [the broken link was removed]: “Whether Six Sigma as a quality tool really delivers the benefits ?
 How does it makes difference from a common sense approach ?
 (Where the process wastes and the required solution is known / can be easily identified just by applying common sense)”

 Second, many things are sensible, but are not sensible when looked at in isolation (sub-optimization).
 Six sigma can (not does, can – sometime this won’t happen) assist those in the organization to evaluate from a larger context than they normally do.
 So instead of say the IT department forcing everyone to use some poorly designed software because it is the cheapest thing for the IT department to support the added costs to the rest of the organization are more fully considered.

 Third, many things that are sensible are not evaluated based on their sense but instead based on internal politics… A standard methodology can help focus people on the merits of a proposal instead of who said it (again six sigma can do this, often it fails as the organization continues to cling to old patterns of power over sense).